ovh/cds/docs/content/contribute/development.md

 ## Golang

-Download the latest Golang version from https://golang.org/dl/
+Download the latest Golang version from https://golang.org/dl/, version 1.10 min

 Example with version 1.10.3 on OSX: